LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 ^^^^^^^^^^^^^

 **Description**
-   ..
-Hint:: Only applies when gamepad is set to auto.
+   .. hint:: Only applies when gamepad is set to auto.

    If a client reports that a connected gamepad has motion sensor support, emulate it on the host as a DS4 controller.